 If you are facing legal action for the money owed by a creditor, you need an attorney who will fight tooth and nail to protect your rights and your money.
 The law firm of Michael D. O’Brien, a Portland, OR debt defense attorney, has an experienced and dedicated team of lawyers to represent you.
 We will make sure nobody will be violating your rights.

 Know your rights.
-Call us for a free consultation with our law office now!
+Call us for a free case evaluation with our law office now!